bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 1: 00:57:24

-It's any of the PrevAs.
+It's any of the Prevout.

 Speaker 0: 00:57:27

-Yeah, yeah, yeah, of course, of course.
+Yeah, of course, of course.
 I've never thought about that.

 Speaker 2: 00:57:30